YOUmedia at Chicago Public Library

 YOUmedia at the Chicago Public Library

 YOUmedia was the first space dedicated to teen services at the Chicago Public Library.
 Located at the Harold Washington Library Center, YOUmedia provides 5,500 square foot of multi-disciplinary resources, including a recording studio, makerspace, facilities for art, fashion and STEM, as well as traditional library services.
-This proposal grew from a series of user workshops that investigated how the existing space might be improved.
-Through these discussions several issues emerged: a lack of public visibility, the need for a system of resource storage that was visually open and accessible, a redistribution of book shelving to encourage browsing, and clearer identities and boundaries for individual program areas.
+ERA was engaged to conduct several user workshops, which revealed several issues with the existing space: a lack of public visibility, the need for a system of resource storage that was visually open and accessible, a redistribution of book shelving to encourage browsing, and clearer identities and boundaries for individual program areas.

-The proposal addresses these concerns by integrating an open storage system with a circulation desk that encourages greater contact between teens, mentors and librarians.
-The design also takes advantage of the window alcoves along State Street by designing and programming each area for a specific activity that can display the resources available at YOUmedia and promote the work by teen artists, writers and musicians to a broader public.
+Through ongoing design work, ERA is developing architectural and furniture solutions that address these concerns.
+Working with staff librarians, we have developed new spacing planning and room layouts, as well as options for combining an open storage system with their circulation desk to encourage greater contact between teens, mentors and librarians.
+Further solutions include programming and designing each alcove window along State Street with specific activities that can display the resources available at YOUmedia and promote the work by teen artists, writers and musicians to a broader public.